The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/leveling-guide.md

 At 35 and 50, we will get additions to our single target melee combos.
 Build up enough mana to fully utilize whatever combo steps are available to you at your level, 35 for Riposte + Zwerchau, 50 for the full combo.

 We get a few damaging oGCDs in this level range, namely Displacement/Engagement (both level 40) and Fleche.
-Displacement and Engagement share the same cooldown and do the same potency, so we generally prefer Engagement for the shorter animation lock unless the movement from Displacement is useful.
+Displacement and Engagement share the same cooldown and share the same damage potency, so we generally prefer Engagement for the shorter animation lock unless the movement from Displacement is useful.
 Fleche is one of our most powerful oGCDs and should be used on CD.

 ## Levels 52-57